 - Elect to pay for rehab privately and finance your treatment

-- Call The Recovery Village Palm Beach to speak with someone who can help you find other options for treatment in your area
+- Call The Recovery Village Palm Beach at Baptist Health to speak with someone who can help you find other options for treatment in your area

 The Affordable Care Act